Cookies on this website

 Will I get the blood test results?

-No, the GalleriTM test will not be run on your blood sample until you have completed all the usual tests at the hospital.
+No, the GalleriTM test was not run on your blood sample until you completed all the usual tests at the hospital.
 Your doctors won’t get the results either, because at the moment we are still checking how well the GalleriTM test works.
-It does not currently have a CE (or UKCA) mark.

 How will my data be used during the study?